mistersmee/dotfiles/.local/bin/README.md

 Tomasz Ostrowski (tomeko)'s binary to hexadecimal converter program's C source file.
 Kept here so I can easily find it and in case it goes down.

-## calnotify

-Script to notify appointments and todo of calcurse.
-Used as a cronjob to run periodically every 15 minutes.

 ## dmenuunicode

 Luke Smith's script for inserting emojis in st.